DUNE/FD_CE/QC/ChipTesting/Integration/README.md

 ## Status

-### TODO
-- **Log-Driven State Transitions:** Add support for monitoring a log file and triggering state transitions automatically when a log line matches a state name, enabling seamless integration with external robot software.

 ## Recent Changes
+- **Log-Driven State Transitions:** Added support for monitoring a log file and triggering state transitions automatically when a log line matches a state name, enabling seamless integration with external robot software.
 - **Chip Position Population:** Added interactive user input for populating chip positions.
 Users can choose between manual entry (one chip at a time) or automatic full tray population.
 Manual mode includes input validation for all fields (tray: 1-2, column: 1-10, row: 1-4, DAT: 1-2, DAT socket: 21-22, label: CD0/CD1).
 - **MoveChipsToTray Implementation:** Added `MoveChipsToTray()` function integration in the "Moving Chip to Tray" state, matching the pattern used for `MoveChipsToSockets()`.
 Both functions now receive individual chip data rather than the entire chip_positions dictionary.
 - **Consistent Chip Advancement:** Chip position advancement now occurs only in `run_full_cycle()`, ensuring each chip completes a full testing cycle before moving to the next position.